victorwon/GSDropboxActivity/README.md

 ```
 ## 4. Listen out for notifications

-The following notifications are supported:
+The following notifications are declared in `GSDropboxUploader.h`:

 ### GSDropboxUploaderDidStartUploadingFileNotification